malibrated/conv2md/README.md

 - **MarkItDown**: For general document conversion (including Word, PowerPoint, and many other formats)
 - **marker/marker_single**: For PDF OCR conversion
 - **pdftotext**: For extracting text from PDFs (part of poppler-utils)
+- **SQLite** (recommended): For efficient checkpoint database management and improved performance with large batches of files
 - **GNU Parallel** (optional): For improved performance when processing multiple files
 - **pandoc**: For Word document conversion when MarkItDown is not available
 - **textutil** (macOS only): Required for converting legacy .doc files to .docx format